sladertemporary/Assignment/README.md

 ## Deployment proposition

 For production, **uWSGI** and **NGINX** should be used to serve the flask application.
+The application should be setup using a **docker** container for portability.
 If the expected load on the application requires a cluster setup to meet load demand, the application should also be configured to use an external database and redis server.

 **It is highly recommended that this application should be secured with authentication and throttled to avoid abuse of the API.
 Logging must also be used to monitor application health.**